arteeh/pinetime/README.md

 Alternatively: Don't make a big rectangle map: only draw the active screen, and either:
-- every screen around it, so they can be swiped towards and already be loaded or - Draw the to-be-active screen on swipe action.
+- every screen around it, so they can be swiped towards and already be loaded
+- Draw the to-be-active screen on swipe action.